Am I the only one? How common is a sore throat?

 Interestingly, most of the discomfort you feel from a sore throat is actually caused by inflammation.
 In the case of viral infection, your immune system creates inflammation at the site of infection to help kill the virus – and it’s this response that is most likely the cause of the pain and discomfort you feel.
 Don’t worry though, there are ways to help relieve the symptoms of a sore throat.

 Sometimes it’s OK, sometimes it’s not – sore throats can feel different at different stages of infection

 How your throat feels may be different to other people, we are all unique after all!
-Depending on how inflamed your throat is, it can feel anything from irritated or uncomfortable all the way up to more severe, swollen throat pain.
+Depending on how inflamed your throat is, it could feel anything from tickly or uncomfortable all the way up to more severe, razor-blade swollen throat pain.